 Chickpeas, also called garbanzo beans, are a staple ingredient in Middle Eastern cooking, partly because they are so versatile.
 If the idea of turning them into a sauce seems a little odd, consider that hummus is basically a thick chickpea sauce.
-And yes, hummus actually does taste good on pasta!)
+(And yes, hummus actually does taste good on pasta!)
 Adding chickpeas to pasta makes for an earthy, nutty sauce.

-Topping pasta with a puréed bean sauce, whether you use chickpeas or white beans, is also a great way to remove the more traditional dairy from a sauce, whether you're eliminating lactose intolerance or following a vegan diet.
+Topping pasta with a puréed bean sauce, whether you use chickpeas or white beans, is also a great way to thicken a pasta sauce without using dairy, which is helpful whether you're eliminating lactose or following a vegan diet.
 Feel free to use any kind of pasta you like, but angel hair works well here.

 2 tablespoons olive oil